 About California Psychics

 California Psychics is the most trusted source of psychic readings.
-We have delivered over 6 million discreet and confidential psychic readings by phone since 1995.
+We have delivered over 11 million discreet and confidential psychic readings by phone since 1995.
 More than a prediction, we are your guide for life’s journey.
-Serenity, happiness, and success are just a phone call away.
-With over 400 psychics online to choose from, you’re sure to find the best psychics for you.
+Learn more about how psychic readings work and explore the California Psychics blog.
+With over 500 psychics online to choose from with real customer reviews, you’re sure to find the best psychics for you.
 Call one of our trusted and accurate psychics today!
 Confidential and secure, real psychics, accurate predictions, 100% guaranteed.